Medical official: air strike kills at least 43 in Ethiopia's Tigray | Law-Order

 The woman said the market had been full of families, and she did not see any armed forces in the area.
 "Many, many" people had been killed, she said.
 Reuters could not independently verify her account.
 She and other sources asked not to be identified for fear of reprisals.

 The medical official confirmed at least 43 fatalities, citing witnesses and first responders.
-A spokesperson for Prime Minister Abiy Ahmed and the head of a government task force on Tigray did not respond to requests for comment on the incident.
+A spokesperson for Prime Minister Abiy Ahmed and the head of a government task force on Tigray did not respond to requests for comment.

-He said the teams had counted at least 40 dead at the scene, three people had died overnight, and there were 44 critically wounded patients needing treatment.
-Another medical worker said around 20 health workers in six ambulances had tried to reach the wounded on Tuesday but soldiers stopped them at a checkpoint.
+A doctor who had stayed at the scene overnight told Reuters it was "terrible" and shared pictures of people too wounded to move wrapped in blankets against the cold.
+"We heard screaming and crying coming from houses where people died - one family lost four members," she said.
+"All the houses around the market were flattened, apples and tomatoes lying everywhere."

-"They told us we couldn't go to Togoga.
-We stayed more than one hour at the checkpoint trying to negotiate.
-We had a letter from the health bureau - we showed them.
-But they said it was an order."
+"Many people who were injured died before we could reach them ...
+I felt so hopeless."
 Military spokesman Getnet denied that the military was blocking ambulances.

-(Additional reporting by Ayenat Mersie, Giulia Paravicini and Michelle Nichols Editing by Toby Chopra, Peter Graff, Catherine Evans and Jonathan Oatis)
+(Additional reporting by Ayenat Mersie, Giulia Paravicini and Michelle Nichols Editing by Catherine Evans, Jonathan Oatis and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)